Three Amazing Day Trips from Madrid, Spain

 My trip to Toledo was inspired by the cyclist Federico Bahamontes.
 Nicknamed the Eagle of Toledo, he won the Tour de France in 1959, winning a total of 11 stages between 1954 and 1965.
 He also won stages in the Vuelta and Giro.
 He was the first cyclist to win the mountains jersey in the three Grand Tours.

 Sadly, thugs had ruined my day.
-The monument to Spain’s most talented cyclist had been removed for repair after it had been vandalised.
+The monument to Spain’s most talented cyclist had been removed for repair after being vandalised.

 Avoid the months of July and August.
 It gets super hot in Toledo.